-We cannot support groups that promote denial of liberties in areas such as religion, speech, or equality under the law.
+We will not support groups that promote a denial of rights or liberties in areas of religion, speech, or equality under the law.

 Secular Student Alliance Affiliates & Political Activity

 Because the national Secular Student Alliance is a 501(c)(3) organization, we are prohibited from engaging in certain political activities - namely, political campaigning.
-However, that restriction does not extend to your affiliate group: your campus group may engage in a wide variety of political activities.
+However, that restriction does not extend to your student group: your SSA support does not prevent your campus group from engaging in a wide variety of political activities (however, your school or other affiliations might, you should check).
 For example, you may bring in speakers to educate your members on an upcoming election issue.
 You can bring in elected officials to speak to your group, even in a campaign sense during election season.
 These elected officials may include economic material in their presentations, and that is just fine.